You have 36 hours to spend in Sydney, Australia.

 Buy a day pass

-While in Sydney, I purchased a Day Tripper pass for each day I was in the city.
+While in Sydney, I purchased a Day Tripper transport pass for each day I was in the city.
 The pass cost around $16 and gave me unlimited rides on Sydney trains, buses and ferries.
 These passes have since been renamed the “MyMulti Day Pass,” and now cost $20.
 But, if you’re planning to be using a lot of public transportation while in Sydney, these become invaluable.
 Australia is great, but it’s not cheap.

 Visit Circular Quay